Journal Policies

 - writing an introduction to the issue (in addition to the introduction, they may submit a maximum of one article) which, beyond providing an inventory of the articles in the volume, brings an added value to the volume as a whole;

-- proposing a list of reviewers (a minimum of two per article) to the ILR Managing Editor, who will decide the final list and handle the first communication with the reviewers according to the standard practices of double-anonymous review processes;
+- proposing a list of reviewers (a minimum of two per article) to the Managing Editor, who will decide the final list and handle the first communication with the reviewers according to the standard practices of double-anonymous review processes;

 - communicating the reviews to authors and providing them with the necessary guidance throughout the revision process;

-- sending the ILR Managing Editor the articles that have been recommended for acceptance for final review and approval, and the suggested order of appearance;
+- sending the Managing Editor the articles that have been recommended for acceptance for final review and approval, and the suggested order of appearance;

-- communicating publication decisions to authors and, in the case of accepted articles, informing them that the process will be followed up by the ILR Managing Editor and Editorial Team;
+- communicating publication decisions to authors and, in the case of accepted articles, informing them that the process will be followed up by the Managing Editor and Editorial Team;

-- providing the ILR Managing Editor with the full contact details of all the authors of accepted articles.
+- providing the Managing Editor with the full contact details of all the authors of accepted articles.

 The ILR applies an editorial policy that: